-Alone with Herself is a gentle, inspirational novel about a young woman’s search for emotional maturity and the struggle to find spiritual meaning in her life.
+In the Solitude of Her Mind is an inspirational novel about a young woman’s search for emotional maturity and the struggle to find spiritual meaning in life.
 Initially set in London, the majority of the story occurs in Wales; the changing states of the Welsh countryside providing a backdrop that reflects the young woman’s inner journey.
-Whilst in Wales, the young woman Eve, learns that the new-found joys of solitude are hard to hold onto, especially when an attractive male arrives on the scene.
+Whilst in Wales, the young woman Eve, discovers the joys of solitude but soon learns that these are hard to hold onto when an attractive male arrives on the scene.
 The novel captures the yearning and searching stages of the spiritual path, encouraging the reader to look within for peace and joy.
 It also shows the challenges of trying to live a spiritual life when competing needs and desires for excitement and distractions, often sabotage good resolutions and dilute any experiences of inner peace.

-Extract from Chapter 2 - Alone with Herself
+Extract from Chapter 2 - In the Solitude of Her Mind

 On most days, Eve would find herself strangely hypnotised by the familiar conversations going on around her.
 Their connecting lines seemed the very fabric of life itself.
 Yet she knew that something vital was missing.
 Life was flowing within and around these connecting lines, defying definition.